What is a closing?

 Why do I need title insurance?

 For most people, a real estate closing is the biggest financial transaction of their lives.
-Title insurance guarantees that you will be the owner of the property you purchase.
+Title insurance is assurance that you will be the owner of the property you purchase.
 Title insurance protects you from any claims made against your ownership after you buy the property.

 Do I have to renew my title insurance coverage every year?